Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and

 \subsection{Probing quark orbital angular momentum with GTMDs}

-Generalized Transverse Momentum--Dependent Distributions (GTMDs) represent the most comprehensive two-parton correlation functions for describing the internal structure of nucleons.
+represent the most comprehensive two-parton correlation functions for describing the internal structure of nucleons.
 The study of GTMDs is motivated by several key factors.
-First, quantities such as one-dimensional parton distribution functions (PDFs), form factors (FFs), and their three-dimensional extensions---Transverse Momentum--Dependent distributions (TMDs) and GPDs---can all be obtained as specific kinematical projections of GTMDs.
-GTMDs therefore serve as the \textit{``mother distributions''} of these lower-dimensional functions~\cite{Meissner:2009ww}.
-Second, GTMDs contain richer physical information than either TMDs or GPDs, as certain GTMDs---such as $F_{1,4}$ and $G_{1,1}$---do not survive in the TMD or GPD limits.
+First, quantities such as one-dimensional {PDFs}, {FFs}, and their three-dimensional extensions---{TMDs} and GPDs---can all be obtained as specific kinematical projections of GTMDs.
+GTMDs therefore serve as the \textit{``mother distributions''} of these lower-dimensional functions~\cite{Meissner:2009ww}. {Importantly, while GTMDs provide a more general underlying framework, the phenomenological extraction of nucleon structure is currently driven primarily by GPDs, which are directly accessible in hard exclusive processes such as deeply virtual Compton scattering and exclusive meson production, as discussed in detail in this whitepaper.
+In this sense, GTMD-based considerations are most impactful when they reduce to or constrain GPD matrix elements and their moments.
+This provides a direct connection between partonic phase-space correlations and experimentally measurable GPD observables, particularly in the context of nucleon tomography and spin decomposition via Ji’s sum rule.} On the other hand, GTMDs contain somewhat richer physical information than either TMDs or GPDs, as certain GTMDs---such as $F_{1,4}$ and $G_{1,1}$---do not survive in the TMD or GPD limits.
 Exploring the physics encoded in these ``lost'' components provides unique insights into partonic correlations that cannot be accessed otherwise.
 Third, for specific kinematic configurations, the Fourier transform of GTMDs can be related to the Wigner distributions~\cite{Belitsky:2003nz}.
 The Wigner distributions, familiar from phase-space formulations of quantum mechanics and widely used in atomic, molecular, and optical physics, enable five-dimensional imaging of the nucleon.
 Furthermore, certain GTMDs directly probe nontrivial correlations between the orbital motion of partons and the spin of either the nucleon or the parton itself~\cite{Lorce:2011kd,Bhattacharya:2024sno}:

 These compelling considerations highlight the central role of GTMDs as the ``ultimate'' parton correlation functions, encompassing the complete spatial and momentum information of partons within hadrons.
 Below, we identify a physical process that can provide the \textit{first} experimental access to quark orbital angular momentum (OAM) by exploiting its connection to GTMDs, as indicated by the first relation in Eq.~(\ref{e:spin_orbit_correlations}).